 The figure is exaggerated by 65%.

 This ‘two women a week’ figure implies that 104 women a year are so killed.
-When quoted, they often refer to the ONS (Office of National Statistics) data.

-What this shows is that the figure for 2018 is that 63 women were so killed, or 1.2 a week on average.
-We would be the first to regret any murder, but this simple mis-statement is only part of a wider picture of domestic violence.
+What the ONS (Office of National Statistics) data actually shows is that the figure for 2018 is that 63 women were so killed, or 1.2 a week on average.
+We would be the first to regret any murder, but this simple mis-statement is only part of a wider distortion of domestic abuse figures.